brianshumate/vaultron/README.md

 6. Use the [Vault HTTP API](https://www.vaultproject.io/api/index.html)
 7. When done having fun, disassemble Vaultron and clean up with `./unform`

-**NOTE: `./unform` REMOVES ALMOST EVERYTHING* including the existing Vault data, logs, and Terraform state — be careful!**
+**NOTE: `./unform` REMOVES ALMOST EVERYTHING including the existing Vault data, logs, and Terraform state — be careful!**

-`*` The Terraform provider modules are not removed to save time on re-downloading them.
+Note that the Terraform provider modules are not removed to save resources and time on re-downloading them.

 If you want to tear down the containers, but preserve data, logs, and state, use `terraform destroy` instead: